jptweb/IGME-110-Fall-2025/documents/p4-3-final.md

 - What changes or improvements did you make from your rough cut and why?
 - What challenges did you overcome during this process?
 - What did you learn about creating an advertisement through this project?
+- **AI Documentation:** If you used any AI tools during this project (for brainstorming, generating images, creating music, etc.), briefly describe what tools you used and how they contributed to your project.
+This is required for transparency - there's no penalty for using AI within the allowed guidelines.

+> **Important:** Failure to disclose AI use is treated the same as having someone else complete your work - it is a violation of [RIT's Academic Integrity Policy (D08.0)](https://www.rit.edu/policies/d080) and may result in a zero on the project, failure of the course, or dismissal from the university.

 Attach your final storyboard or script as an appendix to show how your plan evolved.